manjunathJoshi/Dictionary/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+A mini dictionary project with some of words and their meaning including the audio feature.

+built with ANGULAR MATERIAL.
+ Features include
+ 1. Responsive design
+ 2. Add more words
+ 3. Add audio file url to that word
+ 4. search
+ 5. bookmark a word

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.